Homogenized description of defect modes in periodic structures with localized defects: Introduction

 \subsection{Previous related work}

-The case $Q\equiv0$, where $H_{Q+\lambda V}=-\Delta+V(x)$ was considered by Simon~\cite{simon1976bound} in one and two spatial dimensions (in spatial dimensions $n\ge3$, it is well known that for sufficiently small $\lambda$, $-\Delta +\lambda V$ does not have discrete spectrum for all $\lambda$ sufficiently small).
+The case $Q\equiv0$, where $H_{Q+\lambda V}=-\Delta+V(x)$ was considered by Simon~\cite{simon1976bound} in one and two spatial dimensions.
 In one dimension, it is proved that if $V$ is sufficiently localized and $-\infty<\int_{\mathbb R} V<0$, then $H_{\lambda V}$ has a small negative eigenvalue $E(\lambda)$ of order $\lambda^2$; see the Corollary~\ref{cor:Elambdaprecise} and the discussion following it.
-Borisov and Gadyl'shin~\cite{Borisov-Gadylshin:08} study the spectrum of perturbations of one-dimensional periodic Schr\"odinger operators and obtain results closely related to the current work.
-Their proofs rely on ODE techniques.
-In contrast, we use frequency space arguments, which can be extended to higher dimensions.
-Deift \& Hempel~\cite{Deift-Hempel:86} obtained results on the existence and number of eigenstates in spectral gaps for operators of the general type $H-\lambda W$, where $H$ has a band spectrum and $W$ is bounded.
-Figotin \& Klein~\cite{Figotin-Klein:97,Figotin-Klein:98} studied localized defect modes in context of acoustic and electromagnetic waves.
+The case of perturbations of one-dimensional periodic Schr\"odinger operators ($Q$ non-trivial, $1-$periodic) is treated by Gesztesy \& Simon~\cite{Gesztesy-Simon:93}, where sufficient conditions are given for the bifurcation of eigenvalues in the gaps of the continuous spectrum.
+Borisov and Gadyl'shin~\cite{Borisov-Gadylshin:08} obtain results closely related to the current work, although using very different methods.
 A formal asymptotic study, in terms of a Floquet-Bloch decomposition, in one and two spatial dimensions was given in Wang {\it et. al.}~\cite{Wang-Yang-Chen:07}.
-Johnson {\it et. al.}~\cite{parzygnat2010sufficient} formulate a variational principle for defect modes with frequencies in spectral gaps.
+Parzygnat {\it et. al.}~\cite{parzygnat2010sufficient} formulate a variational principle for defect modes with frequencies in spectral gaps.
 They use formal trial function arguments to show the existence of such defect modes in spatial dimensions one and two.
 By formal asymptotic arguments, they obtain the condition~\eqref{intV}, for the case of the first spectral gap.
-Results on bound states and scattering resonances of one-dimensional Schr\"odinger operators with compactly supported potentials appear in work of Bronski \& Rapti \cite{BR:11} and Korotyaev \cite{Korotyaev:09,Korotyaev:11}.
+Deift \& Hempel~\cite{Deift-Hempel:86} obtained results on the existence and number of eigenstates in spectral gaps for operators of the general type $H-\lambda W$, where $H$ has a band spectrum and $W$ is bounded.
+Figotin \& Klein~\cite{Figotin-Klein:97,Figotin-Klein:98} studied localized defect modes in context of acoustic and electromagnetic waves.
+Results on bound states and scattering resonances of one-dimensional Schr\"odinger operators with compactly supported potentials appear in work of Bronski \& Rapti~\cite{BR:11} and Korotyaev~\cite{Korotyaev:09,Korotyaev:11}, respectively.
 Bifurcations of defect modes into spectral gaps was considered in dimensions $d=1,2$ \underline{and} $3$ by Hoefer \& Weinstein~\cite{Hoefer-Weinstein:11} for operators of the form $-\Delta + Q(x) + \varepsilon^2V(\varepsilon x)$, where $Q$ is periodic on $\mathbb R^d$ and $V$ is spatially localized.
 This scaling was motivated by work of Ilan \& Weinstein~\cite{Ilan-Weinstein:10} on the bifurcation of nonlinear bound states from continuous spectra for the nonlinear Schr\"odinger / Gross-Pitaevskii equation.
-The works~\cite{Ilan-Weinstein:10,Hoefer-Weinstein:11} employ the Lyapunov-Schmidt reduction procedure of the present work; see also \cite{Pelinovsky-Schneider:07,Dohnal-Uecker:09,Dohnal-Pelinovsky-Schneider:09}.
+The works~\cite{Ilan-Weinstein:10,Hoefer-Weinstein:11} employ the general Lyapunov-Schmidt reduction strategy used in the present work; see also \cite{Pelinovsky-Schneider:07,Dohnal-Uecker:09,Dohnal-Pelinovsky-Schneider:09}.